 - Holding something hot on it, running very hot water on your hands or soaking in a really hot bath

-- Epsom salts or other salt bath preparation, make sure it’s 100% salt, can really help to give the skin an intensive healing.
+- Epsom salts or other Dead sea salt bath preparation, make sure it’s 100% salt, can really help to give the skin an intensive healing.
 The longer you can soak in the bath the better.
 I always go for hot baths but some suggest a warm bath instead so you don’t wake up the skin, make it hot and so encourage itching and scratching.

 - Avoid harsh soaps which can irritate sensitive skin.
 Use your prescribed emollient to wash with or try sensitive skin show gels like Sanex or Simple products.